-If your trust’s expenses are greater than its income it will generally have a loss for tax purposes.
-This is the trustee’s loss, and they can use it to reduce their taxable income in the next year or the preceding year under certain criteria.
+If the deductible expenses of a trust in any year are greater than the trust’s income, the result will generally be a loss for tax purposes.
+The loss cannot be passed on to beneficiaries.
+However, trustees can use the loss to reduce taxable income in the next year (or the preceding year subject to certain criteria).

 Bright-line test for residential property